mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     javac Benchmark.java
     java Benchmark word-pairs.txt

-## Conclusions
+## Conclusion

-I no longer feel guilty about using Python for this specific kind of data analytic operation and I'm more optimistic about its role in data analytics in general.
+I used to feel guilty about using Python for data processing.
+But this test gives me confidence in the performance of Python data structures and makes me more optimistic about Python's role in data analytics in general.

 ## Appendix